2022 CS U.S. International Figure Skating Classic

 The 2022 U.S. International Figure Skating Classic was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by U.S. Figure Skating, and the first event of the 2022–23 ISU Challenger Series.
 It was held at the Olympic Center in Lake Placid, New York, in the United States, from September 12 to 15, 2022.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance; and skaters earned ISU World Standing points based on their results.
-Ilia Malinin of the United States won the men's event, Kim Ye-lim of South Korea won the women's event, Rebecca Ghilardi and Filippo Ambrosini of Italy won the pairs event, and Lilah Fear and Lewis Gibson of Great Britain won the ice dance event.
+Ilia Malinin of the United States won the men's event; Kim Ye-lim of South Korea won the women's event; Rebecca Ghilardi and Filippo Ambrosini of Italy won the pairs event; and Lilah Fear and Lewis Gibson of Great Britain won the ice dance event.
 The 2022 U.S. International Classic gained media attention when Malinin landed the first ever quadruple Axel in competition.

 Background

+The inaugural edition of the U.S. International Figure Skating Classic was held in 2012 in Salt Lake City, Utah.
 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
 The 2022–23 Challenger Series consisted of ten events, of which the U.S. International Classic was the first.

-Changes to preliminary assignments

-The International Skating Union published the initial list of entrants on August 18, 2022.